Frequently Asked Questions

 Why are some companies walls cheaper than others?

 The old saying of "You get what you pay for" holds true in the world of construction in particular.
 When receiving a quote you need to ensure that all works included, and excluded, are clearly specified.
 It may be that one quote is substantially lower than another, but you land up paying more in the end to complete the job to the point you expected it to be done.
-As you personally will not be on site 24/7, we ensure all works are inspected by an engineer and council and provide our clients with a USB of progress photos for peace of mind.
+As you personally will not be on site 24/7, we ensure all works are inspected by an engineer and council and can provide our clients with progress photos for peace of mind.

 You pay more for quality.
-A solid, well constructed Retaining Wall will last more than a lifetime and so the construction is of paramount importance.
+A solid, well constructed Retaining Wall will last more than a lifetime and so the workmanship/materials is of paramount importance.
 We ensure that good quality blocks, wood, steel and concrete, where applicable, are used for the construction of your wall.
 We take time, effort and care to install your wall.

 What is unseen underground is just as important as above ground, we only use concrete for our footings.